Posted: October 6 2019

 There is another bus, Adria Tours, which departs Shkodra at 13:30 from the same point on Rruga Teuta.
 This is a long distance bus as indicated on the listing in the photo below.

-Ticket price for both buses to Podgorica is 10€, Kotor, 15€.
+Ticket price for the Adria bus is the same as the Old Town Tours bus.
+To Podgorica is 10€, Kotor, 15€.
 They are sneaky in that they will charge you 2€ for the bags.

 From Shkodra you can also get to Ulcinj, Montenegro from where you can get buses further up the coast to Bar, Budva and Kotor.
 This service is run by Vllazen Lluja.
 Times as per photo below.
 Departure point is on the same stretch of street.
 Ask for more details from the tourist office on the corner.